Semicolonstartingtexts/conversationhubstandards/README.md

-# conversationserverprovisions
+# conversationserverstandards
-Provisions for endpoints and servers for conversations through it
+Standards for provisions for endpoints and servers for conversations through it